sequenceiq/slider/src/site/md/rolehistory.md

 the same node.
 (The only way a node the list would be newer is be if other containers were completed in the same callback)

+## NMClientAsync Callback:  onContainerStarted(ContainerId containerId)

+Currently the AM uses this as a signal to remove the container from the list of requested containers